Monte Clark: Detroit Lions

-A slow start that saw the Lions win just one of their first five games in 1983 quickly changed when the Lions bounced back to capture the division title with a 9-7 record.
-As a huge underdog against the 49ers, the Lions nearly pulled off a major upset before losing 24-23.
-Detroit had led 23-17 with five minutes remaining, but San Francisco quickly took back the lead.
+A slow start that saw the Lions win just one of their first five games in 1983 quickly changed when the Lions bounced back to capture the division title with a 9–7 record.
+As a huge underdog against the 49ers, the Lions nearly pulled off a major upset before losing 24–23.
+Detroit had led 23–17 with five minutes remaining, but San Francisco quickly took back the lead.
 In the closing seconds, Lions' kicker Eddie Murray, who had made a 54-yard field goal in the first half, narrowly missed a 43-yard attempt with 11 seconds to go, putting an end to Detroit's season.
 As Murray lined up to attempt the potential game-winning field goal, on the sidelines Clark put his hands together in an apparent prayer (the "prayer" was replayed often and was recently cited by ESPN as one of the Lions' most memorable moments).
 Whenever asked about that unanswered prayer, Monte would respond, "It was answered, but the answer was No".

-Clark's final year saw the Lions collapse after a career-ending knee injury to Sims, finishing with a 4-11-1 mark.
+Clark's final year saw the Lions win just once in their first six games.
+After a career-ending knee injury to Sims in week eight, the Lions crashed to just one win the rest of the way for a 4–11–1 record.
 On December 19, 1984, the inevitable resulted when Clark was dismissed, a move that kept him out of football for the next five years until his return as Director of Player Personnel for the Dolphins in February 1990.
 Five years later, Clark was again hired as offensive line coach of the Dolphins, but the tenure lasted only one year after Shula was replaced by Jimmy Johnson.
 Out of football for two years, Clark resurfaced as an assistant at the University of California, Berkeley in 1998, but resigned at the conclusion of that season.
 He returned to the Lions organization in 1999 as an advisor, remaining there until 2008.

 Head coaching record

 Personal life

+Clark's son, Monte Bryan Clark, played quarterback in the National Football League for the Cincinnati Bengals.

-On September 16, 2009, he died from bone cancer that spread into his liver and lungs.
-His son, Monte Bryan Clark, played quarterback in the National Football League for the Cincinnati Bengals.
+On September 16, 2009, Clark died from bone cancer that spread into his liver and lungs.